matin-karimpour/pycourse/README.md

 # Python Course

 This repository is for the python course.
-The codes, slides, and all material used in this course are available here.
+The codes, slides, and all material used in this course.